A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Abstract

 \section{Abstract}

-Heterogeneity in efficacy is sometimes observed across baskets in basket trials.
-In this study, we propose a model-free clustering framework that groups baskets based on transition probabilities derived from the trajectories of treatment response, rather than relying solely on a single efficacy endpoint such as the objective response rate.
-The number of clusters is not predetermined but is automatically determined in a data-driven manner based on the similarity structure among baskets.
-After clustering, baskets within the same cluster are analyzed using a hierarchical Bayesian model.
-This framework aims to improve the estimation precision of efficacy endpoints and enhance statistical power while maintaining the type~I error rate at the nominal level.
-The performance of the proposed method was evaluated through simulation studies.
-The results demonstrated that the proposed method can accurately identify cluster structures in heterogeneous settings and, even under such conditions, maintain the type~I error rate at the nominal level while improving statistical power.
+Heterogeneity in treatment efficacy is often observed across baskets in basket trials, making appropriate information borrowing challenging.
+We propose a trajectory-informed clustering framework that groups baskets using transition probabilities derived from longitudinal tumor response patterns, rather than relying solely on a single efficacy endpoint such as the objective response rate (ORR).
+The number of clusters is selected in a data-driven manner according to the similarity structure among baskets, and baskets assigned to the same cluster are subsequently analyzed using a hierarchical Bayesian model.
+The proposed framework is intended to improve estimation precision and borrowing efficiency in settings with latent heterogeneity across baskets.
+In simulation studies, the proposed approach showed improved recovery of heterogeneous cluster structures relative to ORR-only clustering and yielded favorable basket-wise operating characteristics, including improved power with generally acceptable type~I error performance in heterogeneous settings.